Several dead, many injured in explosion on Istanbul's Istiklal Street

-Firefighters and medical teams were dispatched to the scene and an investigation launched into the explosion that has killed six people and injured 53 others.
+Turkish Interior Minister Soylu said that the person who left the bomb in the area has been detained.

-At least six people have been killed and 53 wounded in an explosion on Istanbul’s historic Istiklal Street, according to President Recep Tayyip Erdogan.
+At least six people have been killed and 81 wounded in an explosion on Istanbul’s historic Istiklal Street, according to the Vice President of Türkiye Fuat Oktay.

-The blast occurred around 4:20 pm local time (1320 GMT) in the Turkish capital's Beyoglu district on Sunday.
+The blast occurred around 4:20 pm local time (1320 GMT) in Istanbul's Beyoglu district on Sunday.

-Based on initial information from Istanbul Governor Ali Yerlikaya, Erdogan said the explosion could be an act of terrorism.
+Based on initial information from Istanbul Governor Ali Yerlikaya, President Recep Tayyip Erdogan said the explosion could be an act of terrorism.

 "Türkiye will not bow down to terrorism.
 We will identify all those responsible for the attack," Erdogan said.